jndewey/cctools/README.md

 More specifically, the following structs, interfaces and other data structures are available:

-[TBD]
+Types:

+User

+Transaction

+Checklist

+Item

+Document

+Clause

-In addition to the above structures, each of the following functions and methods are available:
+In addition to the above types, each of the following functions and methods are available:

-[TBD]
+Setters and Getters

+Conversion Tools for JSON, YAML and XML.